TobiasKozel/VAE/README.md

 Disables SIMD

 ### VAE_NO_STDIO
-Tries to get rid of most stdio, hash map currently still depends on it
+Tries to get rid of most stdio

 File reading and writing need to be provided by defining the functions vae_fs.hpp

 Also requires VAE_PRINT to be defined

+### VAE_NO_STDLIB
+In addition to VAE_NO_STDIO will also get rid of malloc/free

+TODO there's still a bunch of standard lib stuff in vae and the depencies.

+### VAE_NO_SMALL_STRUCTS
+Disables tight packing of structs to reduce memory usage.
+Might increase performance, needs testing.

 ### VAE_PRINT